simonmichael/hledger/examples/multi-year/README.md

  Net:                            ||            0
 ```

-We can check the accounting equation for 2022 too, after adding all equity changes:
+We can check this for 2022 too, if we add any missing equity changes with --infer-equity and --retain (temporarily):

 ```cli
 $ (hledger -f 2022.journal print --infer-equity; hledger -f 2022.journal close --retain) | hledger -f- bse